 Healthcare organizations increase investment in physician recruitment to meet provider shortages

 About ASPR: The Association of Staff Physician Recruiters (ASPR) is a professional organization exclusively for in-house physician recruitment professionals.
-ASPR is the leading authority on physician recruitment, onboarding and retention and is dedicated to transforming healthcare by empowering industry experts through education, research and engagement.
+ASPR is the leading authority on physician recruitment, retention and onboarding.
+The organization’s focus is to support and enhance the careers of in-house physician recruitment professionals through educational opportunities, industry research and networking opportunities.
 For more information, please visit www.aspr.org, or find us on LinkedIn, Facebook or Twitter.